BhatiaRaj/DDoS-Distributed-Denial-of-Service/README.md

 ## Disclaimer

-This script is provided for educational purposes only.
-Any misuse of this script is strictly prohibited.
-The author will not be responsible for any damage caused by the misuse of this script.
+Please note: It's important to use this script responsibly.
+Unauthorized DDoS attacks are illegal and unethical.
+This script should only be used for educational purposes or legitimate network stress testing with permission.

 ## Requirements